 As well as being on the same plane, fate had them staying at the same place during their time in Canada.
 They both ended up at the Society of United Fishermen Hall in Gambo for four days, about 30 miles outside of Gander.
 Over the next few days, the pair formed a close relationship as they went sightseeing and spent evenings with the locals.

 But do Diane and Nick get a happy ever after?
 Or will the circumstances of their meeting prove to be too hard to deal with?
-You’ll have to watch the show to find out!
+You’ll have to watch Come From Away to find out!

 The Kevins (played by Jonathan Andrew Hume and Mark Dugdale)

 The two Kevins (Kevin T and Kevin J) were a gay couple on their way home to Texas when their plane was diverted to Gander.
 They befriended many of the other show’s characters during their time there, including Diane and Nick.

 Like many of the passengers that day, Kevin T was incredibly affected by his time in Gander.
 In fact, as a CEO of a marketing firm, every year on 11 September, Kevin closes the office and gives his employees $100 each to do a good deed for a stranger.
 It’s his way of giving something back after he’d received such kindness from others.
 Originally something he did internally at his own company, this has grown into the Pay-It-Forward 9/11 foundation, which encourages everyone to do three good deeds on that date each year.

 Beulah Cooper and Hannah O’Rourke (played by Jenna Boyd and Gemma Knight Jones, who has taken over the role previously played by Cat Simmons)

 Come From Away charts some of the special friendships started between the passengers and the people of Gander, and one of the particularly moving bonds is between Beulah Cooper and Hannah O’Rourke.